hedyhli/site/content/about.md

 +++
 date = '2021-08-03'
-description = 'Where people can find me online and the software I use' outputs = ['html', 'gemtext'] title = 'About'
+description = 'Me, elsewhere, and the software I use.' outputs = ['html', 'gemtext'] title = 'About'
 +++